Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 * The Nextor kernel ROM.
 It must contain a device driver, although a "standalone" version is provided which contains a dummy driver exposing no devices.

-* The NEXTOR.SYS file, which is necessary in order to boot in the DOS prompt.
-This file has the role that MSXDOS2.SYS had in MSX-DOS 2 (in fact, NEXTOR.SYS is just an extended version of MSXDOS2.SYS).
+* The `NEXTOR.SYS` file, which is necessary in order to boot in the DOS prompt.
+This file has the role that `MSXDOS2.SYS` had in MSX-DOS 2 (in fact, `NEXTOR.SYS` is just an extended version of `MSXDOS2.SYS`).

-* The COMMAND2.COM file.
-There is no special command interpreter for Nextor; instead, the same command interpreter of MSX-DOS 2 is used (any version of COMMAND2.COM from 2.20 will do), and new features are handled by using external commands.
+* The `COMMAND2.COM` file.
+There is no special command interpreter for Nextor; instead, the same command interpreter of MSX-DOS 2 is used (any version of `COMMAND2.COM` from 2.20 will do), and new features are handled by using external commands.

 **Note:** two variants of the NEXTOR.SYS file exist.
 See _[4.3.
 Reduced NEXTOR.SYS without Japanese error messages](#43-reduced-nextorsys-without-japanese-error-messages)_.

-**Note:** starting with Nextor 2.1.0 beta 2, the kernel will try to load MSXDOS2.SYS if NEXTOR.SYS is not found.
+**Note:** starting with Nextor 2.1.0, the kernel will try to load `MSXDOS2.SYS` if `NEXTOR.SYS` is not found.
 However in this case the Nextor command line tools won't work.

-**Note:** starting with Nextor 2.1.0 beta 2, the `CALL SYSTEM2` command (see _[3.6.15.
-The CALL SYSTEM2 command](#3615-the-call-system2-command)_) can be used in BASIC to force a reboot in the DOS environment using MSXDOS2.SYS, even if NEXTOR.SYS exists.
+**Note:** starting with Nextor 2.1.0, the `CALL SYSTEM2` command (see _[3.6.15.
+The CALL SYSTEM2 command](#3615-the-call-system2-command)_) can be used in BASIC to force a reboot in the DOS environment using `MSXDOS2.SYS`, even if `NEXTOR.SYS` exists.

-In order to boot in the MSX-DOS 1 prompt, you need the usual MSXDOS.SYS and COMMAND.COM files.
-Also, if you have just the kernel and no NEXTOR.SYS or MSXDOS.SYS files, Nextor will boot in the BASIC prompt (running AUTOEXEC.BAS if present).
+In order to boot in the MSX-DOS 1 prompt, you need the usual `MSXDOS.SYS` and `COMMAND.COM` files.
+Also, if you have just the kernel and no `NEXTOR.SYS` or `MSXDOS.SYS` files, Nextor will boot in the BASIC prompt (running `AUTOEXEC.BAS` if present).

 Therefore, in order to "install" Nextor, you have two options:

 1. Burn a ROM with the appropriate Nextor driver directly in the storage device controller.

-2. Burn a standalone version in a flash ROM cartridge, and use it together with your storage device controller in another slot.
+2. Burn a standalone version in a flash ROM cartridge, and use it together with your (MSX-DOS based) storage device controller in another slot.

-Also, you need to copy at least NEXTOR.SYS and COMMAND2.COM to your boot device (it is recommended to have the associated utilities available as well) unless you are happy in the BASIC prompt.
+Also, you need to copy at least `NEXTOR.SYS` and `COMMAND2.COM` to your boot device (it is recommended to have the associated utilities available as well) unless you are happy in the BASIC prompt.
 More details about the boot procedure follow.

 ### 3.2.
 Booting Nextor